Bug report #523

 If this does/does not work, let me know.
 There is nothnig bad with negative coordinates as I see it (0,0) is upper left pixel according to world file specification.
 What happens if you use gdalwarp with the negative coordinates?

-#4 Updated by doug_newcomb-fws-gov - over 13 years ago
+#4 Updated by doug_newcomb-fws-gov - almost 17 years ago

 I can go back and check, but I as I recall using negative line numbers with GCPs caused the image to flip upside down. ( I had tried it with a tiff version of the file as well)